domaug/Fightstick-Stuff/Modular Fightstick Stand/PRISM Products/README.md

 ## Outro

 I love the PRISM.
-Support WuhnWae and support GRAM Controllers.
+Support WunWae and support GRAM Controllers.
 That's all for now.